jometzg/acr-sync/README.md

 1. Restricting the logic app to only accept HTTP requests from known IP addresses.
 2. Restricting the visibility of the vendor's IP addresses from know networks (this can be [IP address restriction or private endpoints]( https://docs.microsoft.com/en-gb/azure/container-registry/container-registry-access-selected-networks ) but this will require the Premium version of ACR.
+3. Access to specific respositories can be restricted futher by [Scoped permissions](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-repository-scoped-permissions ).
+This is, however, a preview feature.

 # Summary